Bolatolulope/fakenews_prediction/README.md

 git config --global user.email "your email"

 add file to github
+1. change directory to fakenews_prediction
+   cd fakenes_prediction
+2. git add . (to push all the files to github)

 git add fakenews_prediction (to add fakenews_prediction changes) git add . (to add all files) git status (to check your status)

 commit
-git commit -m "Thiss commit includes requirement.txt and readme file
+git commit -m "This commit includes requirement.txt and readme file"